andyatkinson/andyatkinson.github.io/_posts/2024-05-17-railsconf-conference-2024-detroit.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Great keynote concept and delivery from <a href="https://twitter.com/inazarova?ref_src=twsrc%5Etfw">@inazarova</a> sharing stories from startups choosing Ruby on Rails! <a href="https://twitter.com/railsconf?ref_src=twsrc%5Etfw">@railsconf</a> <a href="https://t.co/GEKCKWvu1f">pic.twitter.com/GEKCKWvu1f</a></p>&mdash; Andrew Atkinson (@andatki) <a href="https://twitter.com/andatki/status/1787956394802770331?ref_src=twsrc%5Etfw">May 7, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Book
-For me this conference was sort of a celebration of the long and mostly lonely process of writing my first ever book over the last two years.
-I presented at RailsConf 2022 in Portland, and at the time I’d just signed the book deal, but it was a secret, and very much a "riskier" project being so early in development.
+For me this conference was sort of a celebration of the long and mostly lonely process of [writing my first book](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/) over the last two years.

+I [presented at RailsConf 2022 in Portland](http://andyatkinson.com/blog/2022/05/23/railsconf-2022), and at the time I’d just signed the book deal, but it was a secret, and very much a "riskier" project being so early in development.

 I was able to meet some of the people that directly contributed to the book in the following two years, like Ifat, Xavier, Kevin Murphy a bit at RailsConf, which was nice.